mivandev/starter-academic/content/post/robust-functions-r/index.md

 == Testing test_func_divider.R ====================
 [ FAIL 0 | WARN 0 | SKIP 0 | PASS 6 ] Done!
 ```
 Fortunately, `func_divider()` passes all tests!
-Eventhough the code itself is reasonably robust as both the function
+Even though the code itself is reasonably robust as both the function
 inputs and outputs are checked, we can still improve the robustness of the function by including function documentation.
 RStudio generates a [Roxygen2 skeleton](https://kbroman.org/pkg_primer/pages/docs.html) by pressing `CTRL` + `SHIFT` + `ALT` + `R` when the cursor is located inside a function.

 ```r {linenos=table,linenostart=1}